 Products Corporation was in compliance with all applicable covenants under the 2011 Term Loan Agreement and the 2011 Revolving Credit Agreement as of December 31, 2012 and prior to the August 2013 Term Loan Amendments and 2013 Revolver Amendments.
-At December 31, 2012, the aggregate principal amount outstanding under the 2011 Term Loan was \$788.0 million and availability under the \$140.0 million 2011 Revolving Credit

-Facility, based upon the calculated borrowing base less \$10.4 million of outstanding undrawn letters of credit and nil then drawn on the 2011 Revolving Credit Facility, was \$129.6 million.
+At December 31, 2012, the aggregate principal amount outstanding under the 2011 Term Loan was \$788.0 million and availability under the \$140.0 million 2011 Revolving Credit Facility, based upon the calculated borrowing base less \$10.4 million of outstanding under the 2011 Revolving Credit Facility, was \$129.6 million.
 During 2012, the average borrowings outstanding under the 2011 Revolving Credit Facility were \$4.1 million.